This article has links to products and services we love, which we may make commission from.

 2. Google Trends

-Google Trends is a nifty site created by Google.
+Google Trends is a nifty site that was created by Google.

 It allows users to compare data and analyze search queries from Google Search.